anhntrinh/VOOGASalad/README.md

 Polygon selection of layers

 ## Your impressions of the assignment to help improve it in the future
 It was quite the challenge.
 It was a good experience to work with such a large team with different styles, etc. among the different members.
-The importance of integration and testing along the way definately came out towards the end of the project.
+The importance of integration and testing along the way definately came out towards the end of the project. # VoogaSalad